 LGBTQ+ studies; marginalisation; mediated representations of crime, deviance and transgression; psychopathy; social media (in particular, gay 'hookup' applications and networks); stigma; subcultures; substance (mis)use; webcam technologies and platforms.

-Presently, I've just completed work as a subject matter expert (SME) on 'Meet, Marry, Murder', a 20-episode television series which will air on the True Crime Network.
+Presently, I've just completed work as a subject matter expert (SME) on 'Meet, Marry, Murder', a 20-episode one-hour television series which will air in late 2020 on the True Crime Network (U.S.) and the Crime+Investigation network (U.K.).
 The series is produced by U.K.-based 'First Look TV' and investigates real-life cases of intimate partner homicide in the United States.

-Later this year, I'll begin production as an SME on the Series-3 of 'Inside the Mind of a Serial Killer', a U.K. television documentary series that offers a glimpse into the minds of serial killers and examines what drives them to commit their crimes.
+Later this year, I'll begin production as an SME on Series 3 of 'Inside the Mind of a Serial Killer', a U.K. television documentary series that offers a glimpse into the minds of serial killers and examines what drives them to commit their crimes.